top of page

 MCREYNOLDS

 Sam McReynolds is a freelance dance artist originally from St. Louis, MO, where he received his BFA in Dance at Lindenwood University and trained closely under hip hop choreographer/instructor Anthony “REDD” Williams.
 He expanded his approach to movement greatly through his experience exploring Gaga technique here in the U.S. and in Tel Aviv, Israel.
-Since moving to LA in 2016, he has danced for several notable choreographers and dance companies, such as Sarah Elgart / Arrogant Elbow, Brian Friedman, Marguerite Derricks, Sidra Bell, Dolly Sfeir, Bryan Arias, Norbert de la Cruz, Ate9 Dance Company, The TL Collective, LA Contemporary Dance Company, and more.
-Sam has a great passion for choreographing and has presented live works in LA at CONGRESS: Legalize Dance, Club Jete, LAVENDER, Stage & Screen Show, VOICES: Queer Artist Showcase, and Los Angeles Dance Festival.
-In May of 2021, he won the Best New Filmmaker Award at the Dare to Dance in Public Film Festival for his dance short film Proclamation, which he conceptualized, directed, co-choreographed, and edited.
-Most recently, he was a finalist for the 2024 Carmel Choreography Fellowship in Carmel, California.
-Currently, Sam is a resident artist with Charlotte Street Foundation and company dancer with Owen/Cox Dance Group here in Kansas City.
+Since moving to LA in 2016, he danced for several notable choreographers and dance companies such as Sarah Elgart / Arrogant Elbow, Micaela Taylor, Brian Friedman, Marguerite Derricks, Sidra Bell, Dolly Sfeir, Bryan Arias, Christian Warner, Norbert de la Cruz, Marco Goecke, Alex Anderson, Ate9 Dance Company, LA Contemporary Dance Company, and more.
+He has also presented original live and film works in LA at events such as D2D Film Festival, CONGRESS: Legalize Dance, and LA Dance Festival.
+Sam has been a company dancer with Owen/Cox Dance Group here in KC since 2021, and officially moved to KC in 2024 as an artist-in-residence at Charlotte Street Foundation.
+Most recently, he presented his first ever evening-length collaborative work C Yu with Osq Trujillo, which premiered Valentine's Day weekend this year at Greenwood Social Hall.
+Previously, also at GSH, he curated his first ever dance production/event, “Kurve Ball,” which hosted eleven choreographers to present original dance works and concluded with a full day movement workshop, and it is all happening again this Fall!
+Sam plans to continue creating and collaborating with artists in the KC community.

 MEI MCARTOR